-Operating volumes for the paper plant was at 88.71% (last year 90.88%).
-Volumes could have been higher, but for the labour strike at the Paper plant from 11th March, 2013, which affected the production for 21 days in the financial year.
-Realisation was slightly better & overall costs remained at the last year s level.
-Increase in Fuel cost & sizing materials was offset by reduction in raw material cost and repairs & maintenance.
+Operating volumes for the paper plant was at 65.88% (last year 88.71%).
+Volumes could have been higher, but for the labour strike at the Paper plant, which affected the production during the first quarter, for 89 days.
+Increase in Raw material, Fuel cost, affected the earnings as it was possible to recover the costs partially owing to tight market conditions.